-- You can only use plastic one time if you’re using them during the growing season.
+- You can only use plastic one time.
 Re-using plastic mulch can increase problems with soil-borne diseases.

 - Plastic mulch has a high environmental cost.
 It’s a one-use item that gets put into a landfill at the end of the season.

-- When you use plastic mulches during the growing season, you must have drip irrigation installed.
+- When you use plastic mulches in your vegetable garden, you must have drip irrigation installed.